imahalla/BIU_TeamProject/README.md

    ```

-4. Build 2 docker files one for the servert the other for the fronend
+4. Build 2 docker files one for the server the other for the fronend

 5. build a ci pipeline in jenkins to serve the application run it and and run the tests using pytest

 6. using jenkins build a terraform cd to build 2 ec2 instances in aws  and run the the first docker image into it and the other docker image to the second application

-## make sure that all the vpc are confiured and works
+## make sure that all the vpc are configured and works